SamMorrissette/DPCD/README.md

 The posterior samples can be accessed via the `samples` attribute of the returned object.
-You can use the `extract_clusters()` function to obtain cluster assignments from the MCMC samples:
+You can use the `extract_clusters()` function to obtain a cluster assignment for each observation:

 ``` r
 clusters <- extract_clusters(fit$samples)